moffenzeefmodular/1800/README.md

 27. Gyroid sounds (*Animal Crossing: New Horizons*)
 28. Nintendo Entertainment System (Party Time! kit)

-More information about HXLNT firmware at [NO BAD MEMORIES](https://www.nobadmemories.com/blog/2023/05/a-casio-loopy-eurorack-module).
+Demos and more information about HXLNT firmware are available at [NO BAD MEMORIES](https://www.nobadmemories.com/blog/2023/05/a-casio-loopy-eurorack-module).

 # How to flash firmware